sdiehl/stephendiehl.com/posts/haskell_2016.md

 thousands of StackOveflow answers added, and the Haskell subreddit grew by 4,000 users.

-There is still some active debate interplay of types, laws, and documentation.
+There is still some active debate concerning the interplay of types, laws, and documentation.
 Although the overall state of library documentation has gotten uniformly better over the last year.
-It certainly is lot better than seven years ago when understanding any bit of Haskell code was more a test of one's academic library skills than programming.
+It certainly is much better than seven years ago when understanding any bit of Haskell code was more a test of one's academic library skills than programming.

 The [Haskell Exchange 2015 Park Bench](https://skillsmatter.com/skillscasts/6739-park-bench-discussion)
 discussion is a very good representation of many of the concerns around the growing community and the debates around "Haskell as stable industrial language" and "Haskell as vehicle for compiler research" that often occur.